cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/configuring.rst

 .. rubric:: Upgrading CDAP 3.0 to 3.1 and Upgrading CDH 5.3 to 5.4

-**Background:** CDH 5.3 ships with Hbase 0.98 while CDH 5.4 ships with HBase 1.0.
+**Background:** CDH 5.3 ships with HBase 0.98 while CDH 5.4 ships with HBase 1.0.
 We support CDH 5.4 as of CDAP 3.1.0.
-Upgrading from CDH 5.3 to CDH 5.4 entails an HBase upgrade in addition to a CDAP upgrade. **It is important to perform these steps as described, otherwise you can end up with an unusable system.**
+Upgrading from CDH 5.3 to CDH 5.4 includes an HBase upgrade in addition to a CDAP upgrade. **It is important to perform these steps as described, otherwise you can end up with an unusable system.**